LingZ1993/Credit_Risk_Analysis/README.md

 - Easy Ensemble Adaboost Classifier:
 <img src="screenshots/Ensemble.png">
 And the sixth model, we have an accuracy test of 93%, a precision score of 99%, and a recall score of 94%, which is much higher than the previous models, but still not strong enough to be reliable metrics for predicting credit risk.

+## Summary
+The first 5 models are all showing low accuracy and recall score, first four models are undersampling, oversampling and combination, to predict which loans are at the highest risk,and then the other 2 models are using resampling data using ensemble classifiers to predict which loans are high or low risks.
+Only the last model (Easy Ensemble) showing a much higher recall score and accuracy test score, but still not high enough (at least 99.5%) to be a reliable metrics.
+So some improvements are needed.